Hydration in the news

 World Kidney Day – 10th March 2016: Kidney stone cases at A&E double in 10 years

-Emergency hospital admissions for painful kidney stones are soaring in England.
+According to data reviewed by the NHC, emergency hospital admissions for kidney stones are rising in England.
 Professor Tom Sanders and Professor John Sayer advise people to drink plenty of water and eat a healthier diet to reduce the risks of the painful condition.

 Children’s TV characters are pushing fizzy drinks

 A report published by the Natural Hydration Council shows that almost two thirds of drinks shown on children’s television programmes are sugary or fizzy.

 Shepley Spring joins the NHC

 The Natural Hydration Council (NHC) has announced that Shepley Spring Water has become its ninth and newest member.

 New report on drinks consumed by TV shows